 A while back, I saved this J.I.
-Packer quote from a Justin Taylor post.
-In this excerpt, Packer paints a memorable picture of God’s provision of His Spirit, and of the Spirit’s work and purpose in the life of a believer.
-I’ve returned a number of times this year to reread these words.
+Packer quote.
+He paints a memorable picture of God’s provision of His Spirit, and of the Holy Spirit’s work and purpose in the life of a believer.
+I’ve returned a number of times to reread these words.
 Each time, as I draw near to the end, my heart whispers a prayer — that my Father would, by His Spirit, give me eyes to see my Savior’s glory and ears to hear His word, that I might go to Him (and Him alone) for life.
 Pray, as you read, that you would know Him, tasting His gift of joy and peace.

 From J.I.
 Packer:

 “The Holy Spirit’s distinctive new covenant role, then, is to fulfill what we may call a floodlight ministry in relation to the Lord Jesus Christ.
 So far as this role was concerned, the Spirit “was not yet” (John 7:39, literal Greek) while Jesus was on earth; only when the Father had glorified him (see John 17:1, 5) could the Spirit’s work of making men aware of Jesus’ glory begin.

 I remember walking to a church one winter evening to preach on the words “he shall glorify me,” seeing the building floodlit as I turned a corner, and realizing that this was exactly the illustration my message needed.

 When floodlighting is well done, the floodlights are so placed that you do not see them; you are not in fact supposed to see where the light is coming from; what you are meant to see is just the building on which the floodlights are trained.
 The intended effect is to make it visible when otherwise it would not be seen for the darkness, and to maximize its dignity by throwing all its details into relief so that you see it properly.
 This perfectly illustrates the Spirit’s new covenant role.
 He is, so to speak, the hidden floodlight shining on the Savior.